-The Abbott Lowell Cummings Prize, named after the founding president of the Vernacular Architecture Forum, is awarded annually to the publication that has made the most significant contribution to the study of vernacular architecture and cultural landscapes.
-In judging the nominated books, the jurors look for a publication that is:
+The Abbott Lowell Cummings Prize, named after the founding president of the Vernacular Architecture Forum, is conferred annually upon the book that has made the most significant contribution to the study of vernacular architecture and cultural landscapes.
+In judging the nominated works, the jurors look for a publication that:

 The deadline for nominations for the 2023 Cummings Award is Tuesday, December 20, 2022.

 2022 Cummings Prize Recipient